-Dental fillings are a treatment that restores a tooth damaged by a cavity to its normal strength, structure, and function.
-Your dentist will use a drill to removed decayed material and examine the cavity to ensure no infection has gotten established.
-Cavities must be filled even if they’re not painful at the moment.
-Spaces and holes that compromise enamel allow bacteria to enter and destroy the tooth.
-Please note that it’s important to tell the dentist if you have any allergies, especially metal allergies.
+Dental fillings are a treatment that restores teeth damaged by a cavity to its normal strength, structure, and function.
+Other dentists will use a drill for this process, but at Dental Wellness of Suffern, using a drill is not necessary.
+Instead, by using Solea Laser technology, we are able to remove decayed material and examine the cavity to ensure that there is no infection without the use of any needles.
+Solea Laser allows for fast, precise, anesthesia-free cavity fillings.
+Cavities must be filled even if they’re not painful at the moment because spaces and holes that compromise enamel allow bacteria to enter and destroy the tooth.

 Your dentist will make an assessment of your tooth using x-rays and a close visual exam of the affected area before making her recommendation.
 There are several choices for dental filling material, including:

-Silver. also called amalgam fillings resist wear and tear well, and aren’t as expensive as gold fillings.
+Silver Fillings – This is also called amalgam fillings which resist wear and tear well, and aren’t as expensive as gold fillings.
 They have a dark color and are more noticeable than composite fillings.
-Because of their visibility, they’re not a good choice for front teeth.
-They’re an excellent choice for back teeth.
+Because of their visibility, they’re not a good choice for front teeth, but are an excellent choice for back teeth.

-Gold fillings. are the most expensive option, but they’re long lasting, up to 20 years or more.
+Gold Fillings – These are the most expensive option, but they’re long lasting up to 20 years or more.
 It takes several visits to the dentist for gold fillings to be fitted.

-It’s not unusual to have some tooth and gum pain after any dental filling.
-Avoid hot or cold foods for 24 hours and don’t bite down hard on tough foods.
-All fillings need a little while to sit firmly into the tooth structure.
+It’s not unusual to have some tooth and gum pain after dental fillings.
+Avoid hot or cold foods for 24 hours, and don’t bite down hard on tough foods.
+All your fillings need is a little while to sit firmly into the tooth structure.
 It pays to baby the filling for a day or so.
-Use toothpaste for sensitive teeth for a few days and take over the counter pain relievers when necessary.
+Use toothpaste for sensitive teeth for a few days, and take over-the-counter pain relievers when necessary.
 If tooth pain becomes severe and the steps above don’t work, be sure to contact your dentist at Dental Wellness of Suffern immediately.